reascr/Multi-Author-Writing-Style-Analysis-2024/README.md

 This folder contains a script to produce solution files in the output required by PAN at CLEF.

 #### data
-This folder contains .csv files for the test and validation data.
+This folder contains .csv files for the test and validation data and a script for the test split.

 #### data_augmentation
 This folder contains a script to create additional training data and balancing classes by oversampling.
 Additionally, it contains teh balanced and augmented training and validation datasets.